rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

 Different templates use varying techniques to provide a form field for visitors to specify search terms.

 ### index.html #

-   NOTE: Jekyll stores files it generates in the <strong>_sites</strong> folder.
-   That's what site vistors download and display.
-   Each <strong>index.html</strong> served to vistors who go to the URL is generated from several files.
-   It may not be mimified so we can still read it without additional processing.

 0. Navigate down the folders to an index.html file and open it in a text editor.